agarwalvipin/open_cfa/LOS/FRA/Reading 28.md

 ### **Implications for Financial Analysis & Exam Tips**

   * **Diluted EPS is More Conservative:** For companies with complex capital structures, diluted EPS is a more conservative measure of profitability than basic EPS.
-  * **Exam Tip:** The CFA exam will definitely have questions on calculating basic and diluted EPS.
+  * **<mark>EXAM TIP:</mark>:** The CFA exam will definitely have questions on calculating basic and diluted EPS.
 You need to be comfortable with the formulas and the treasury stock method.
 Remember to check if securities are dilutive or antidilutive before including them in the calculation.

 -----